Before going vegan, I ate eggs every day for years.

 These are my go-to substitute when cooking.

 Easy, incredibly healthy, and great for matching the moisture and binding properties of eggs.
+It’s a great vegan egg substitute for breading when a recipe calls for it.

 To make a flax egg, just mix 1 tbsp of ground flax with 2 tbsp of water in a bowl or cup, and mix together.
 Let it sit for 5 minutes or so in order to let the flax soak up the water.